 About: Dr. Clementson teaches undergraduate- and graduate-level public relations.
 His research examines the effects of public figures and politicians dodging questions.
 When he isn’t on campus teaching, running experiments, and cheering for the Bulldawgs, he loves watching the Atlanta Braves and the Oakland Athletics, and he plays the drums.
 He and his wife Laura have a son, Edward, who is bilingual in English and Brazilian Portuguese.

 Ph.D., Communication, The Ohio State University

 Research Interests and Activities

 Dr. Clementson runs experiments testing how politicians and business spokespersons dodge reporters’ questions and whether audiences notice.
 He builds theoretical models that explore how the public will cognitively process deception in media interviews.
 His latest studies assess whether the public can detect when a company spokesperson is dodging questions amidst a company crisis, and the different ways a public figure might deceive audiences.
-His work has been published in Public Relations Review, Political Psychology, Communication Studies, Journal of Language and Social Psychology, Presidential Studies Quarterly, Discourse & Communication, Mass Communication and Society, International Journal of Sport Communication and Journal of Political Marketing.
+His work has been published in Journal of Communication, Public Relations Review, Political Psychology, Communication Studies, Journal of Language and Social Psychology, Presidential Studies Quarterly, Discourse & Communication, Mass Communication and Society, International Journal of Sport Communication and Journal of Political Marketing.
 His research has also appeared in Politico, NPR, NBC News, the Boston Globe, the Daily Mail, Scientific American, the San Francisco Chronicle, the Houston Chronicle, the Huffington Post, the New York Post, the Washington Examiner, New York magazine, Psychology Today and Newsweek.

 Dr. Clementson’s teaching specialties include: introduction to public relations (graduate-level), public relations (honors undergraduate-level), public relations campaigns (undergraduate- and graduate-level) and quantitative research methods.